 She said, “Yes, for no extra charge.”

-It was about then that I started rambling about how my wife would be so happy if we got a Jeep but she’d be jealous because unlike at home, I’d be the one driving it (Sharon can’t reach the pedals on a Wrangler, so she has extenders on her Jeep)..
+It was about then that I started rambling about how my wife would be so happy if we got a Jeep but she’d be jealous because unlike at home, I’d be the one driving it (Sharon can’t reach the pedals on a Wrangler, so she has extenders on her Jeep).

-I also mentioned how much more gas it uses than a smaller car but she said it was a 2019 model with a fuel-saving mode which switches off the engine when the car is stopped.
+I also mentioned how much more gas it uses than a smaller car but she said it was a 2019 model with a fuel-saving mode that switches off the engine when the car is stopped.